DataDog/datadog-operator/docs/secret_management.md

   # ...
 ```

-In this case, the secret(s) should exist before trying to create the `DatadogAgent`, else the deployment will fail.
+Create the secret before deploying the Datadog Agent, or the deployment fails.

 ```yaml
 apiVersion: v1